-Fully comply with the school's policies and procedures, attend appropriate training and inform the Designated Safeguarding Lead of any concerns, read and understand Part 1 of Keeping Children Safe in Education 2023..
+Fully comply with the Trust and its schools' policies and procedures, attend appropriate training and inform the Safeguarding Lead of any concerns, read Part 1 of Keeping Children Safe in Education 2023.

-4. Designated Safeguarding Lead(s) (DSL)
+4. Designated Safeguarding Lead(s) (DSL) within the Trust's schools will: